 Generally, the overall cut of the item is still based on regular sizing.
+As I mentioned above, this isn’t as customized a fit for petite and tall women.
 Unfortunately, the majority of hiking pants are cut as Regular, Short, and Long.

 This will make things a little more challenging for women who need a true Petite or Tall cut.